 We are a far more tribal species– a far more mythology-driven, psychologically-driven species– than we are a logical species.

 Well, I’ll have to admit that Scheff’s last statement is correct.
 We are a mythology-driven, tribal species.
 Logic, skepticism, and science are not the basis of how we make most of our decisions and come to most of our conclusions.
 If they were, there wouldn’t be much for skeptics to do.
-Of course, if people like Liam Scheff and Levi Quackenboss weren’t around to try to denigrate the validity of the conclusions of science by likening scientists and physicians to priests in white coats performing rituals without which children cannot become part of society.
+Of course, the same would be true if people like Liam Scheff and Levi Quackenboss weren’t around to try to denigrate the validity of the conclusions of science by likening scientists and physicians to priests in white coats performing rituals without which children cannot become part of society.

 The worship of Vaccination.
 The belief that Vaccine is inherently Good and therefore cannot cause damage.
 If damage does occur, it is not because Vaccine was bad, but because the injured party was a poor receptacle for the inherently Good Vaccine. (ie. hanna poling was hurt when she came into contact with Vaccine, not because the Vaccine was harmful, but because her DNA was not to par or because her mitochondrial disorder was to blame.)
 Vaccine is presumed to have rights that supersede the rights of the individual, while the human person’s rights must defer to Vaccine.